bisteinoff/db-woo-price-converter/readme.txt

 === DB Woocommerce Price Converter ===
 Contributors: Denis Bisteinov
 Donate link: https://bisteinoff.com
-Tags: wordpress, wocommerce, price, converter, currency, cbr Requires at least: 4.6
+Tags: wordpress, wocommerce, price, converter, currency, exchange rate, cbr Requires at least: 4.6
 Tested up to: 6.2
-Stable tag: 1.0
+Stable tag: 1.0.1
 License: GPL2

 The plugin is used for converting the prices from one currency to another.